haikyuu/hugo-blog/content/posts/deploying-edge-db-to-digital-ocean.md

   - edgedb
   - nginx
 ---
-If you're not familiar with EdgeDB, make sure you read my short intro here.
-Or check out their blog or roadmap to get a sense. tl;dr: It's the DataBase of the future without much hype!
+If you're not familiar with EdgeDB, make sure you read [my short intro](./Exploring-Edge-db.md) here.
+Or check out their [blog](https://edgedb.com/blog) or [roadmap](https://edgedb.com/roadmap) to get a sense.
+Or even better, [try it out!](https://edgedb.com/download). tl;dr: It's the DataBase of the future without much hype!

 When the alpha2 version of EdgeDB was released, i quickly downloaded it to my Mac Air.
 But